nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 1. This data will be read and processed by our pass through stage, in this case simply forwarding on the data.
 1. A monitoring stage will record the messages from our pass through stage and terminate the pipeline.

 First we will need to import a few things from Morpheus for this example to work.
-Note that this test script, which we will name "run_passthru.py", assumes that we saved the code for the PassThruStage in a file named "pass_thru.py" in the same directory.
+Note that this test script, which we will name "run.py", assumes that we saved the code for the `PassThruStage`` in a file named "pass_thru.py" in the same directory.
 ```python
 import logging
 import os